Flutterando/Clean-Dart/README_en.md

 ## Enterprise Business Rules

-It’s the most sensitive rules of a system, because of that is the highest layer and is represented by data models called **“Entities”**.
+They are the most sensitive rules of a system and, thus, the highest-level layer.
+It is represented by data models called **entities**.

-An **“Entity”** must be pure, which means that it cannot know any layer, only other layers know it.
+An **entity** must be pure.
+This means that it cannot have any knowledge about the layers below it.
+On the other hand, all other layers know about the **entities**.

 ## Application Business Rules

-It’s the rules that only the computer can execute, here we have the representation of the commands called **“Use cases”** that basically represents all of the actions that the user can perform in the application.
+They are the rules that are exclusive and specific to your application.
+They are expressed in commands called **use cases**, which, roughly speaking, represents any action the user can perform within your application.

-An **“Use case”** only knows the Entities and no more lower layers.
+An **use case** only knows the **enitites** layer, and know nothing about the lower layers.

-If an **“Use case”** needs to access a higher layer must use the **“Dependency Inversion Principle”** from SOLID.
+If an **use case** needs to access a higher layer, it should be done with the [**Dependency Inversion Principle**](https://en.wikipedia.org/wiki/Dependency_inversion_principle) in mind.

 ## Interface Adapters

-It’s responsible for helping the higher layers to convert the external data to a format that respects the interface contracts defined in the business rules.
+This layer is responsible for acting as a bridge between the higher layers and the external data.
+It helps the external data to communicate with the higher layers in a way that respects the interface contracts defined in the business rules.

 ## Frameworks & Drivers

-Todas as abstrações feitas pelas camadas mais altas foram para aumentar a facilidade do plugin&play dos artefatos externos como uma BASE DE DADOS ou uma INTERFACE DE USUÁRIO(UI).

-Essa camada normalmente sofre muitas modificações, porém com uma arquitetura limpa aplicada isso pode ser completamente indolor e segura para a sua regra de negócio.

-Podemos então trocar uma API REST por outra em GraphQl sem afetar suas regras de negócio.
-Poderemos também trocar a interface gráfica completamente ou até mesmo trocar o Flutter pelo AngularDart e mesmo assim as Regras de Negócio ficarão funcionais!
+All the higher-level layers abstractions were designed specially top improve the decoupling between them and the external artifacts.
+This makes easier to switch them whenever you want, in a plug & play fashion.

+The frameworks & drivers layer is highly volatile, and is constantly changing.
+Within a clean architecture, however, these changes may be completely painless and safe, leaving your business rules untouched.

+We can, then, switch from our Rest API to a GraphQL one, from our UI to another one, or even from Flutter itself to AngularDart.
+The business rules will keep working as before, as you won't need to change them not even a little.

+That said, let's present our proposal for a Flutterando Clean Architecture, namely, **Clean Dart**.
 Dado as descrições iremos apresentar a proposta de Arquitetura Limpa da Flutterando, a **“Clean Dart”**.